Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

    main_model.error_decay = 0.75
    # error_rate > 0.5 means old errors fade quickly — a class that was wrong 3 predictions ago matters less than one wrong just now, making the model less likely to output repetitive wrong answer.
    # this a flexible tunable-knob for the model judgement regarding wrong answer, this will propagate through prediction layers to inform about the model repetitive answer and calibrate it immediately.

+   main_model.mlp_training_epochs = 2000
+   main_model.transformer_training_epochs = 200
+   # You can set how much epochs are needed to Train your MLP and Transformer for your Models.

    # test samples with more sophisticated rules and more complex titles for prediction
    # (title, intent)